Spade Ranch (Nebraska): Reviving the Spade – the Bixby acquisition

 Following Lawrence Bixby's death in 1982 ranch operations were passed to son James D. Bixby.
 Jim who had won notoriety in the Professional Rodeo Cowboys Association Calf Roping circuit retained a very large quarterhorse remuda and maintained the Spade's tradition of using only horse and cowboy for daily ranch operations.
 During his ownership Bixby transitioned the cow herd from Hereford to Angus Cattle due to changing market demands.
 Jim was very active on and off the ranch until his death from cancer in 1990.

-The Spade has been operated by Jim's son Bret Y. Bixby, a Professional Rodeo Cowboys Association Steer Roper, and wife Colleen Bixby since 1990.
-Their sons, Clay Y. Bixby and Mace J. Bixby, now continue the family ranching legacy as fifth-generation cattlemen.
-They have introduced modern practices and technologies to adapt the operation to the evolving challenges of 21st-century ranching while maintaining the traditions of the family business.
+The Spade has been owned by Jim's son Bret Y. Bixby, a Professional Rodeo Cowboys Association Steer Roper, and wife Colleen Bixby since 1990.
+Their son, Mace Bixby, has managed the ranch since 1996 and continues the family legacy as a fifth-generation cattleman.
+Considered by some to be the perfect cattleman, Mace has introduced modern practices and technologies to address the changing demands of 21st-century ranching.